Pagwin-Fedora/website/content/blog/pogo_so_far.md

 ## What is Pogo?

-[Pogo](https://github.com/Pagwin-Fedora/Pogo) is a todo list I'm working on that I wanted to use as an excuse to learn how to use
+[Pogo](https://github.com/Pagwin-Fedora/Pogo) is a todo list I'm working on that I wanted to use as an excuse to learn

 1. [Go](https://go.dev/)
 2. [Rust](https://www.rust-lang.org/)'s FFI